Dechrissen/speedrunb0t/docs/README.md

 - `!wr [category]`
     - Returns the world record (time and runner) for the current game & category.
 - `!2nd [category]`
-    - Returns the 2nd place time and runner for the current game & category.
+    - Returns the second place time and runner for the current game & category.
 - `!3rd [category]`
     - Returns the third place time and runner for the current game & category.
 - `!4th [category]`